Compare two files or folders

 If you do not specify the comparison type,

 visdiff compares the two files using the default text comparison type.
 By changing to the binary comparison type you can examine differences such as end-of-line characters.

 Publish Comparison Report

-When comparing Simulink models, you can manipulate the comparison at the command line by
+When you compare Simulink models, you can manipulate the comparison report at the command line by specifying an output argument.

-Compare two model files and get the comparison object output from
+Compare two model files and return a comparison object.

 comparison = visdiff(modelname1,modelname2);